-If you are family, friends and carers of patients invited to a Tribunal hearing, this information is for you.
+If you are a family member, friend or carer of a patient invited to a Tribunal hearing, this information is for you.

 We encourage family, friends and carers to attend hearings to support patients when patients would like that.
 Please talk to the patient about their Tribunal hearing.
 Encourage them to attend and ask if they would like you to attend or to help them prepare.